cameronrothenburg/todo-app/README.md

 If you don't want to run this command by command do the first two steps, then run ``alias sail='[ -f sail ] && bash sail || bash vendor/bin/sail' && sail up -d && sail php artisan key:generate && sail php artisan migrate && sail php artisan db:seed && sail php artisan passport:install && sail php artisan storage:link && sail php artisan l5-swagger:generate && sail php artisan schedule:work ``
 This will run the commands one after another.
 Bear in mind the last command will stay open as its the scheduler.

+## Notes
+If for any reason installation fails with errors about not being able to connect to mysql run this
+- `sail down -v`
+- `docker system prune` to remove containers
+- `sail build --no-cache` to build with new images
+- Redo setup instructions from step 3

 ## License